14 Quintessential Books About the Asian-American Experience (and 10 More Still on My List!)

 I truthfully don’t know what I expected when I borrowed The Bride Test from my library.
 I was looking for a new book to read and I was intrigued by the cover.

 Meanwhile the potential husband himself, Khai Dep, is absolutely horrified at what his mother has done.
 He’s convinced himself long ago that his autism means he lacks the ability to feel big emotions like love and grief, and he’s better off on his own.
-When his mother forces him to take Mỹ into his home for her three-month stay, all sorts of hijinks ensue as she does her best to seduce him and he does his best to avoid the growing attraction he feels for her.
+When his mother forces him to take Mỹ into his home for her three-month stay, all sorts of hijinks ensue as she does her best to seduce him and he does his best to avoid his growing attraction to her.

 One fun detail I noticed is that every time the chapters are from Mỹ’s POV, Hoang uses all the proper Vietnamese letters and accents.